Tom Amandes

 Thomas Amandes (born March 9, 1959) is an American actor.
 He is known for his role as Eliot Ness in the 1990s television series The Untouchables; he also played Geena Davis' boyfriend in The Long Kiss Goodnight, and Abraham Lincoln in the 2013 film Saving Lincoln.

-He later had a costarring role as Dr. Harold Abbott on The WB series Everwood.
+In 2002-2006 he had a main role as Dr. Harold Abbott on The WB series Everwood.